ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

-* People with accessibility needs, or organizations working on their behalf, might override a preference to disallow AI Use ({{ai-use}}) in order to access automated captions or generate accessible formats.
+* People with accessibility needs, or organizations working on their behalf, might ignore a preference to disallow AI Use ({{ai-use}}) in order to access automated captions or generate accessible formats.

-* A cultural heritage organization could override a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to provide more useful, reliable, or discoverable access to historical web collections.
+* A cultural heritage organization could ignore a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to provide more useful, reliable, or discoverable access to historical web collections.

-* An educational institution could override a preference to disallow AI Training ({{train-ai}}) or AI Use ({{ai-use}}) in order to enable scholars to develop or use tools to facilitate scientific or other types of research.
+* An educational institution could ignore a preference to disallow AI Training ({{train-ai}}) or AI Use ({{ai-use}}) in order to enable scholars to develop or use tools to facilitate scientific or other types of research.

-* A website that permits user uploads could override a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to develop or use tools that detect harmful content according to established terms of use.
+* A website that permits user uploads could ignore a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to develop or use tools that detect harmful content according to established terms of use.